sense-finance/sense-v1/README.md

 # <img src="contract-diagram.svg" alt="sense smart contract user/contract interaction diagram">

 The `Divider` is the accounting engine of the Sense Protocol.
-It allows users to "divide" `Target` assets into ERC20 `Zeros` & `Claims` with the help of numerous auxilary contracts including `Feeds`, `FeedFactories`, `TWrappers`, `Periphery` and `Emergency Stop`.
+It allows users to "divide" `Target` assets into ERC20 `Zeros` & `Claims` with the help of numerous auxilary contracts including `Feeds`, `Feed Factories`, `Periphery`, `TWrappers` and `Emergency Stop`.
 Each Target can have up to three instances or `series` of Zeros and Claims, and each series is uniquely identified by their `maturity`.
 The Divider reads [`Scale` values](https://docs.sense.finance/litepaper/#rate-accumulator) from Feeds to determine how much Target to distribute to Zero & Claim holders at or before maturity.
 Constituing as the "core" of Sense, these contracts fully implement the [Sense Lifecycle](https://docs.sense.finance/litepaper/#divider) as well as permissionless series management & onboarding of arbitrary Target yield-bearing assets.

-The core is surrounded by `modules` that build atop and/or leverage its functionality to achieve a certain goal, such as [Collect to Drag](https://medium.com/sensefinance/designing-yield-tokens-d20c34d96f56) conversions for Claims or the management of a [Zero/Claim borrowing/lending pool](https://medium.com/sensefinance/sense-finance-x-rari-capital-5c0e0b6289d4).
+The core is surrounded by `modules` that build atop and/or leverage its functionality to achieve a certain goal such as [Collect to Drag](https://medium.com/sensefinance/designing-yield-tokens-d20c34d96f56) conversions for Claims or the management of a [Zero/Claim borrowing/lending pool](https://medium.com/sensefinance/sense-finance-x-rari-capital-5c0e0b6289d4).

 ### Divider
 The Divider contract contains the logic to `issue()` ERC20 Zeros and Claims, re`combine()` those assets into Target before their `maturity`, `collect()` Target with Claim tokens, and `redeemZero()` at or after maturity.
 The goal is to have the Sense Divider be the home for all yield-bearing asset liquidity in DeFi.